Finacea is a prescription-only gel that is used to treat skin conditions such as rosacea and acne and usually has minimal side effects.

 Like any medication, Rozex can cause side effects too.
 Common side effects of using Rozex are similar to the possible side effects of Finacea: dry skin, redness, itching, burning and other skin irritations.

 Another option is Mirvaso gel, which uses the active ingredient brimonidine tartrate to treat rosacea, by decreasing the flow of blood through the vessels (therefore reducing redness).
 Although Mirvaso reduces rosacea symptoms such as redness and flushing, it doesn’t tackle the infections and blockages that often cause rosacea.

-Finacea is the most effective treatment as it combats both infection and appearance of rosacea (and acne).
+Finacea is one of the most effective treatments as it combats both infection and appearance of rosacea (and acne).